Differential Characterization of Air Pollutant Emissions & Associated Toxicity from Common Agricultural Practices

 PI: Fadi Fathallah, PhD, UC Davis

-Project results will provide engineers and strawberry growers with information on the optimal balance between productivity and workers’ health and guidelines for speed settings of large, multi-person harvest-aid machines and rest breaks for crews, and algorithms that implement ergonomically sound operation for single-person programmable machines.
+Project results will provide engineers and strawberry growers with information on the optimal balance between productivity and workers’ health, guidelines for speed settings of large, multi-person harvest-aid machines, and rest breaks for crews.

 Heat Illness Prevention in Farmworkers: Translation of Economic, Socio-cultural, and Physiological Factors into Effective Interventions